-Your MT-1/WT3 comes with a two-year hardware warranty.
-Probewell Lab Inc. (Probewell) warrants this MT-1/WT3 against defects in material and workmanship for a period of two (2) years from the date of purchase from Probewell.
-This warranty applies only to the original purchaser of the MT-1/WT3 and is not transferable.
+Your MT-1/WT1 comes with a two-year hardware warranty.
+Probewell Lab Inc. (Probewell) warrants this MT-1/WT1 against defects in materials and workmanship for a period of two (2) years from the date of purchase from Probewell.
+This warranty applies only to the original purchaser of the MT-1/WT1 and is not transferable.

 All accessories come with a two-year hardware warranty.
-Probewell warrants all accessories against defects in material and workmanship for a period of two (2) years from the date of purchase from Probewell.
+Probewell warrants all accessories against defects in materials and workmanship for a period of two (2) years from the date of purchase from Probewell.
 This warranty applies only to the original purchaser and is not transferable.

-This warranty does not cover any damage caused neither by negligence, nonauthorized modifications, or parts installed without prior written permission from Probewell.
+This warranty does not cover any damages caused either by negligence, non-authorized modifications, or parts installed without prior written permission from Probewell.